ruslanadilgereev/firebase_flutter_agent/README.md

 # Dash Demos

-This repo is for code that supports talks, blogs, and experiments. **This code is unmaintained.**
+This repo is for code that supports talks, blogs, and experiments.

+**NOTE: This code is provided for demonstration purposes only.
+The code is unmaintained, and may not work with newer releases.
+Demos may get removed when they are no longer in focus.**

 ## CI